tagspaces/documentation/extensions/viewerMD.md

+# Markdown Viewer for TagSpaces

-A TagSpaces extension allowing reading of markdown files
+A TagSpaces extension allowing opening of markdown files

 ## Features